learnk8s/learnk8s.io/src/bsk201903/ingressApiGateway.md

       targetPort: http-api
 ```

-Ambassador has an excellent tutorial about rate limiting, so if you are interested in using that features, you can head over to [Ambassador's official documentation](https://www.getambassador.io/user-guide/rate-limiting-tutorial/).
+Ambassador has an excellent tutorial about rate limiting, so if you are interested in using that feature, you can head over to [Ambassador's official documentation](https://www.getambassador.io/user-guide/rate-limiting-tutorial/).

-### Option 3 — Gloo things together
+## Option 3 — Gloo things together

 Ambassador is not the only Envoy-powered ingress that can be used as API Gateway.

 [Gloo is a Kubernetes Ingress](https://gloo.solo.io/) that is also an API gateway capable of providing rate limiting, circuit breaking, retries, caching, external authentication and authorisation, transformation, service-mesh integration, and security.

-The selling point for Glue is that it's capable of auto discover API endpoints for your application and automatically understand arguments and parameters.
+**The selling point for Glue is that it's capable of auto discover API endpoints for your application and automatically understand arguments and parameters.**

 I understand it's hard to believe (and their documentation doesn't help in that sense), so here's an example.